 Congratulations!
 You're almost there!
 West Virginia counseling certification requires that all applicants possess a master's degree or higher in counseling or a related field.
 Contact schools offering graduate level programs in counseling and learn more about how you can enroll.
 Request information from additional schools offering counseling programs in West Virginia to get started.

-The Board will review your application and once you have been approved, you will be notified of your eligibility to take the National Counselor Examination.
+The Board is responsible for reviewing your application.
+If you have been approved, you should be notified of your eligibility to take the National Counselor Examination.
 Information about the exam can be found on the NBCC website.